Jean-Paul Sartre: Later life and death

-Sartre's physical condition deteriorated, partially because of the merciless pace of work (and the use of amphetamine) he put himself through during the writing of the Critique and a massive analytical biography of Gustave Flaubert (The Family Idiot), both of which remained unfinished.
+Sartre's physical condition deteriorated, partially because of the merciless pace of work (and the use of amphetamines) he put himself through during the writing of the Critique and a massive analytical biography of Gustave Flaubert (The Family Idiot), both of which remained unfinished.
 He had hypertension, and became almost completely blind in 1973.
 Sartre was a notorious chain smoker, which could also have contributed to the deterioration of his health.

-According to Pierre Victor (a.k.a.
-Benny Levy), who spent much of his time with the dying Sartre and interviewed him on several of his views, Sartre had a drastic change of mind about the existence of God and started gravitating toward Messianic Judaism.
-This is Sartre's before-death profession, according to Pierre Victor: "I do not feel that I am the product of chance, a speck of dust in the universe, but someone who was expected, prepared, prefigured.
-In short, a being whom only a Creator could put here; and this idea of a creating hand refers to god."
-Simone de Beauvoir later revealed her anger at his change of mind by stating, "How should one explain this senile act of a turncoat?
-All my friends, all the Sartreans, and the editorial team of Les Temps Modernes supported me in my consternation."

 Sartre died on 15 April 1980 in Paris from pulmonary edema.
 He had not wanted to be buried at Père-Lachaise Cemetery between his mother and stepfather, so it was arranged that he be buried at Montparnasse Cemetery.
 At his funeral on Saturday, 19 April, 50,000 Parisians descended onto boulevard du Montparnasse to accompany Sartre's cortege.
 The funeral started at "the hospital at 2:00 p.m., then filed through the fourteenth arrondissement, past all Sartre's haunts, and entered the cemetery through the gate on the Boulevard Edgar Quinet".
 Sartre was initially buried in a temporary grave to the left of the cemetery gate.
 Four days later the body was disinterred for cremation at Père-Lachaise Cemetery, and his ashes were reburied at the permanent site in Montparnasse Cemetery, to the right of the cemetery gate.

 Thought

 Sartre's primary idea is that people, as humans, are "condemned to be free".
-"This may seem paradoxical because condemnation is normally an external judgment which constitutes the conclusion of a judgment.
+He explained, "This may seem paradoxical because condemnation is normally an external judgment which constitutes the conclusion of a judgment.
 Here, it is not the human who has chosen to be like this.
 There is a contingency of human existence.
 It is a condemnation of their being.
 Their being is not determined, so it is up to everyone to create their own existence, for which they are then responsible.
 They cannot not be free, there is a form of necessity for freedom, which can never be given up."